Seaplane seaworthiness and how flying boats and amphibians can make a difference.

 Also, the less drag along the hull, the more power is available for thrust.
 For a seaplane, trust is everything.
 Generally, you want your propeller to pull upwards rather than forward on a floatplane.
 This is called hanging on the prop.
 It’s a seaplane pilot’s way to increase the angle of attack without increasing speed.
 That sounds counterintuitive, but less speed means lower impact forces from incoming swells, whereas an increased angle of attack means more lift and less weight on the floats or hull.
 The effectiveness of additional thrust and increased lift depends on the aircraft’s stall speed and the consequential angle of attack/lift ratio.
 Compare videos of Twin Otters and Caravans taking off or landing on water.

 First, the Twin Otter has a fat wing, giving it a lift advantage.
 Second, the Twin Otter stall speed is 3 knots slower, allowing it to become airborne quicker and land slower.
 Finally, the Caravan is mounted on the floats with a noticeable upward angle of attack.
 This might be to compensate for the engine being canted down and to the right, but the result is that the Caravan is nose-high during the initial takeoff runs and landing.
 The Twin Otter develops its takeoff speed and lift while pulling straight ahead.
-The Caravan prop has to pull upward to get the speed and lift it needs for takeoff.
+(Think of walking your 60 lb Silver Lab on a leash, and he sees a rabbit!)

 All these design differences give the Twin Otter slower landings and takeoff speeds in rough water, with a significant decrease in impact speeds.
 Minor design tweaks can make a big difference in open-water performance.
 The other point is that flying boats pull straight ahead, maximizing their thrust naturally via their design.
 Flying boats with minimized drag and increased stability are more efficient on the sea.